Jaypeeeee6/finance-system/README_RBAC.md

 ### **Department Staff (All departments)**
 - **Updates on their own requests** only (status changes, approvals, rejections, etc.)
 - **Recurring payment due** notifications for their own requests
+- **Edit payment date** for their own recurring payment request installments only

+### **Installment Edit Notifications**
+When requestors edit payment dates for recurring payment installments:

+- **Finance Admin receives**: "Installment Date Edited" notification with details of the change
+- **Notification includes**: Original date, new date, requestor name, and request ID
+- **Automatic cleanup**: Old payment due notifications for the original date are automatically removed
+- **Smart payment due**: If the new date is today, immediate payment due notifications are sent to Finance Admin and Finance Staff
+- **Prevents duplicates**: System ensures no notifications are sent on the old (pre-edited) date

+### **Payment Due Notification Behavior**
+- **Uses edited dates**: Payment due notifications are based on the current (edited) date, not the original date
+- **Acknowledges edits**: Messages include "Date was recently edited" when applicable
+- **Clean notifications**: Old date notifications are automatically cleaned up when dates are edited
+- **Immediate alerts**: Same-day edits trigger immediate payment due notifications

 ### **System-Wide Notifications**
 These are notifications that affect the entire system or multiple users: